This guide provides optional background education, not specific to Calico.

 - What DNS and NAT are.

 The process of sending and receiving data over a network is commonly categorized into 7 layers (referred to as the OSI model).
 The layers are typically abbreviated as L1 - L7.
-You can think of data as passing through each of these layers in turn as it is sent or received from an application, which each layer being responsible for a particular part of the processing required to send the data over the network.
+You can think of data as passing through each of these layers in turn as it is sent or received from an application, with each layer being responsible for a particular part of the processing required to send or receive the data over the network.

 In a modern enterprise or public cloud network, the layers commonly map as follows: